 Similar to Webkaka, ChinaZ runs ping tests from a number of regions.
 Again, you'll get the granularity you're looking for onshore but won't be able to test page performance in more detail.

 Not happy with how your website is loading for visitors in China?
-Read more about How Chinafy Works as a turnkey solution for China Web Performance and case studies on how we've helped anyone from Global MNCs to SMEs.
+Read more about How Chinafy Works as a turnkey solution for China Web Performance.